Robinhood vs. Stash

 Stash simplifies investing for beginners by allowing them to invest by theme.
-It’s technical not a robo-advisor and will not manage any investments for you.
-However, it guides investors to select investments based on goals, risk level, and interests, rather than offering research and multiple investment types.
+However, it guides investors to select investments based on goals, risk level, and interests, and focuses on stock, bonds, and ETF investment types.

-There are over 100 options to invest with Stash, but this is rather limited compared to Robinhood and all other brokerages.
+There are over 3000 stock choices to invest with Stash, but this is rather limited compared to Robinhood and all other brokerages.
 It is best for those who do not know much about investing but wants to learn with guidance on how to improve their portfolio.

 The app does not use any type of traditional orders.
 Instead, you are buying fractional shares of ETFs that are grouped together by Stash to be easier to understand.
-You can invest with as little as $5, and it will automatically invest extra funds based on your preferences.
+You can invest with as little as $5, and you can automatically invest on the regular with Stash’s set schedule feature.
 However, the fees are high even for small balances, and it has a high ETF expense ratio.

 Both Robinhood and Stash are limited in their advisory, research, and education offerings.
 You can purchase a range of stocks, ETFs, and options with no fees, but the app and website do not feature streaming quotes.

+Stash is different, however.
 Many novice investors will like Stash because it does offer some guidance and teaches you about stock sectors.
 It’s mostly an automated investor that allows you to pick your interests by themes and groups ETFs together that you will like.
-Basically, you can set it and forget, and Stash will use its technology to make the best trades for you.
+Basically, you can set it and forget, and Stash will use its technology to automatically invest for you.

-There are some educational articles and videos with Stash, but it’s pretty simplified and just explains their approach to fractional ETFs.
-You won’t learn about options strategies, new methodologies, or get any stock tips from this app.
+There are some educational articles and videos with Stash, but it’s pretty simplified with explanations on their approach to fractional ETFs and investing regularly.
+However, you won’t learn about options strategies from this app.